craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Lands of Tetrimoc/Local Lore/Tetrimoc's Journal.md

 I return to you.
 My flight was fruitful.
 I know the lay of the lands.
 I have chosen this to make my home.

 #### Year 31
 The creatures gather around my cave in grand numbers.
 They call themselves "people".
-Some speak of [[50 Year Fires|a great fire]].
+Some speak of [[50 Year White Burning|a great fire]].
 They ask me for protection.
 They more often protect themselves, but I agree to this contract.
 A small boon from each of these ones.
 Tasty.

 #### Year 50
 My peoples are crafting a grand settlement around my lair.
 They worship me as a god.
 They should, I am as close as many of them will get.
 The cut I sustained during my fall was upon the mountain of [[Kailkeep]].
 The Kobolds there do not listen to me, I waited too long to claim them as my own.
 They have harbored many evils since my reawakening.
 I will keep them stagnant, until my flock is ready to handle themselves.